smithbm2316/dotfiles/nvim/to_implement.md

 ## To Do

+- [x] install harpoon please
+- [ ] Read up on `:help :map-operator`
+- [ ] install emmet.vim and func from mhartington's config
+- [ ] Create `awesome-neovim-learning/resources` repo to centralize great blog posts, videos, articles, repos, and resources on how to use Lua and Neovim
+- [ ] remove `luadev` dependency and configure lua-language-server properly
+- [ ] add astro config to lspconfig repo in a PR
+- [ ] write a plugin/script for better recent buffer management/deletion/swapping
+- [ ] update `lua-language-server`
+- [ ] check cronjobs
+- [ ] list out all my critical dev setup tools and figure out best distro for them
+- [ ] maybe start reading the "mouseless dev environment" book to try arch??
+- [ ] replace bullets.vim with better solution (maybe autopairs luasnip?)
+- [ ] redo lualine config

 - [ ] [Add easier way to create files/directories to lir](https://github.com/tamago324/lir.nvim/wiki/Custom-actions#input_newfile)
 - [ ] Setup some luasnip snippets for easier dev stuff
   * [x] Make luasnip go to next insert point when completing an item with nvim-cmp